amallick-tudelft/amallick-tudelft.github.io/_posts/2025-02-08-contributory-peer-review.md

   - academia
   - peer-review
   - research
-excerpt: 'Proposing an equitable framework to assign reviewers based on authors' contribution to the peer review system.'
+excerpt: 'Proposing an equitable framework to assign reviewers based on authors contribution to the peer review system'
 ---

 In this article, I propose a peer-review mechanism to provide a better alternative to the existing fragile peer review system in academia.
 In the following, I provide an equitable framework to assign reviewers of the submitted articles to a journal.